markobud/benpy/README.md

 # BENPY

-A python wrapper of Bensolve[http://www.bensolve.org/].
-Internally, we use a modified version available here[https://gitlab.univ-nantes.fr/mbudinich/bensolve-mod]
+A python wrapper of Bensolve ([http://www.bensolve.org/]()).
+Internally, we use a modified version available [here](https://gitlab.univ-nantes.fr/mbudinich/bensolve-mod).

 ## Getting Started

 ### Prerequisites

-bensolve-mod uses glpk[https://www.gnu.org/software/glpk/], which have to be installed prior to benpy.
+bensolve-mod uses glpk ([https://www.gnu.org/software/glpk/]()) , which have to be installed prior to benpy.
 Please follow site instrucctions to install

 ### Installing